Looking Glass Foundation

 Bridge the Gap will offer affordable one-to-one therapeutic support to individuals who are struggling with an eating disorder.
 Envisioned by Looking Glass Foundation in recognition of the many people unable to access affordable support, Bridge the Gap will be offered on a sliding fee basis (est. $25 - $40 / hour) with bursaries available to ensure accessibility.
 Therapeutic support will be provided by practicum students from accredited B.C. universities, who are involved in full-time studies in a relevant discipline at a Masters or higher level.
 Students will be overseen by a Registered Clinical Counsellor who is accredited to supervise.

-- Practicum student(s) will commit to an 8 – 12 month practicum commencing September 2021, with an orientation in August.
+- Practicum student(s) will commit to an 8 – 12 month practicum commencing September 2021 or January 2022, with an orientation in August.